Travelling to Bali from Australia with Kids: A Step-by-Step Guide to Navigating the Entry Requirements!

 If you do not have any baggage, you can skip this step and proceed to customs.
 (See my blog on ‘what to pack for Bali’ to get your luggage down to carry-on only!)

-Before proceeding to customs, be sure to get out your electronic customs paperwork (piece of paper with a printed QR code).
-This can be completed up to 72 hours prior to arriving in Bali, and you need one customs declaration form per family/group.
+Before proceeding to customs, be sure to get out your electronic customs paperwork out (piece of paper with a printed QR code), and Mpox QR code.
+These can be completed up to 72 hours prior to arriving in Bali.
+You need one customs declaration form per family/group, and one Mpox QR code per traveller.

-If you forget to complete your customs declaration prior to arriving in Bali, there is WIFI at the airport and desktop computers available to complete this step, however, it is an easy step to complete prior to departure, so that is what I recommend to save time.
+If you forget to complete your customs or Mpox declarations prior to arriving in Bali, there is WIFI at the airport and desktop computers available to complete these steps, however, it is an easy step to complete prior to departure, so that is what I recommend to save time.

 Here is the link to complete your customs paperwork prior to arriving in Bali.
 Remember, you only need to do this once per group, not per person.